maniospas/Blombly/docs/index.md

 <b>🚀 Expressive.</b>
 Focus on writing algorithms with automated parallelism.
 Blombly ships with operating system and web tools.
 <br>
 <b>🦆 Dynamic.</b> Leverage features like duck typing and dynamic inlining.
-Syntax is opinionated just enough to prevent multiple solutions.
+Syntax is opinionated to prevent multiple solutions.
 <br>
-<b> 💡 Simple.</b> There are only a few core commands and mostly one way to do things.
-Learn Blombly in an afternoon.
+<b> 💡 Simple.</b> There are only a few core commands; learn Blombly in an afternoon.

 <br>